-Pay the same amount of attention to your living room floors as you do your kitchen floors.
+Pay the same amount of attention to your living room floors as you do to your kitchen floors.
 Wash them the same way you normally would and finish them off with a good polish.

 Clean Your China Cabinet

 Like we said, any area that doesn't get regular use, like your china cabinet, can get pretty dusty, and no one wants to eat off dusty plates.
-Take everything out of the cabinet, dust off all of the shelves and drawers, then thoroughly clean the dishes.
+Take everything out of the cabinet, dust off all of the shelves and drawers, and thoroughly clean the dishes.

 Wash and Polish Silverware

 If you have authentic silverware, you know that it can tarnish quickly.
 Turn on a good podcast and get comfortable, because polishing a set of silverware can take an entire afternoon.

 If you have a home office (or workstation), go through your drawers and cabinets and toss any documents you don't absolutely need.
 You may not realize that a few errant pieces of paper can take up so much space, but they can.

 Keep a small trash bin by your desk to encourage you to eliminate clutter whenever it starts to build up.

 Organize Your Desk